Important update: This post has now been archived. Please check out the updated version of this post on improving page speed and core web vitals here.

 You can learn more about AMP here.

-Quick note: I just want to quickly mention that for this to work, I will assume you have the WordPress SEO by Yoast plugin already installed.
-If you don’t, the Glue for Yoast plugin obviously won’t work, but I’m sure you already knew that.
-Just a quick heads up that’s all.
+Quick note: I just want to quickly remind you that for this to work, I'll assume you have the WordPress SEO by Yoast plugin already installed.
+If you don't, then the Glue for Yoast plugin obviously won't work.

 Log into your WordPress dashboard and head over to plugins.